Corrine2212/project_01_travel_bucket_list/work_log/day_1_friday.md

-# Work Log - day 1 - Friday 14th
+# Work Log - day 1 - Friday 14th April

 ### What I did/worked on:
 - planned out the class diagrams, the object diagrams, the user needs, the use case diagram, sql diagram.